boaks/zephyr-coaps-client/README.md

 - zero-install and
 - high cost-efficiency.

 The demo client itself is in early development stage.
 In "good weather", the `Thingy:91` flies from battery for 4 weeks.
 In "storm" it may require the be switched off and on again.
 That should be rare exceptions.
-With version 0.2 the main cause of longer periods of lost connectivity to the mobile network is fixed.

 The demo client is intended as groundwork for your own ideas.
 "Out-of-the-box" this application is only useful to easily check, if mobile IoT works at the locations and environment you want to use it.
 To build products and applications on this protocol stack requires to implement a production client and to adapt the coap-server for your function.
 The demo targets therefore people, which are already common with [zephyr](https://www.zephyrproject.org/), or, even better, common with the development for the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) itself.
 Without that knowledge it will be hard an time consuming to make benefit out of this demo.